llasram/rcfiles/README.md

 Before the Internet, I swear this creed.
 My rcfiles and myself are the defenders of our software design priciples.
 We are the masters of incidental complexity.
-We are the saviors and off-site backus of my life.
+We are the saviors and off-site backups of my life.

 So be it, until victory is Singularity's and there is no software, but